What are the Main Components of a Fire Sprinkler System?

 No matter where your sprinkler heads are placed, whether they’re in the ceiling or on the walls, there will be an intricately placed system of pipes running through your building, linking the sprinkler heads to your water supply.
 As previously mentioned, there are four main types of piping systems.
 A wet pipe system is common in homes and residential properties, where cold water is stored in the pipes and released immediately in the event of a fire.
 Dry pipe sprinklers are used in buildings where the pipes may freeze, so take a little longer to activate, but still provide exemplary protection from fires.

-Where excessive fire damage is considered a risk, such as warehouses, deluge sprinkler systems are installed.
+Where excessive fire damage is considered a risk, such as in warehouses, deluge sprinkler systems are installed.
 The nozzle is always open, and they are triggered by an alarm that releases the water.
 Pre-action sprinklers combine the wet and dry pipe sprinkler systems, and water will not be stored in the pipes until the heat from the fire is detected.
 They are just as responsive as an automatic sprinkler system, however.

-The types of sprinkler heads you have installed into your property all depends on the type of system that is required.
+The types of sprinkler heads you have installed into your property all depend on the type of system that is required.
 For example, in residential properties or office buildings, concealed sprinkler heads are often used to fit with your interior decor, and disguise themselves in your ceilings.
 They are kept closed by a small glass bulb filled with liquid; when the heat from a fire is detected and reaches above a certain level, the glass bulb breaks as the water expands.
 At this point, water is released from the sprinkler system and works to extinguish the fire.

 Only the sprinkler heads in the nearest vicinity to the fire will be activated, reducing water damage in your property.
 There are other important components involved in your fire sprinkler system, such as the control and alarm valves and the pressure gauge and switch, but the fire sprinkler company that installs your system will understand exactly what needs to be utilised to provide you with a system that works for you.